segmentio/segment-docs/src/getting-started/02-simple-install.md

 > **Note:** If you only want the most basic Google Analytics setup you can stop reading right now.
 You're done!
 Just toggle on Google Analytics from the Segment App.

 > info ""
-> The Segment snippet version history is open-source and can be [viewed on GitHub](https://github.com/segmentio/snippet/blob/master/History.md).
-It is always recommended to use the latest snippet version whenever possible.
+> The Segment snippet version history available on [GitHub](https://github.com/segmentio/snippet/blob/master/History.md){:target="_blank"}.
+Segment recommends that you use the latest snippet version whenever possible.

 <br>
 ### Step 2: Identify Users